everpeace/vagrant-mesos/README.md

 This contains two vagrant sandbox environment.

 * Standalone environment on VirtualBox or EC2
-* Multi nodes cluster environment on VirtualBox or EC2
+* Multi nodes cluster environment on VirtualBox or EC2 (VPC)

 The mesos installation is provided by mesos chef cookbook.
 Please see [everpeace/cookbook-mesos](http://github.com/everpeace/cookbook-mesos).